Saint-Gingolph: Transport

-The Swiss railway line from St Maurice and Martigny terminates at Saint-Gingolph (Switzerland), the French line from Evian to Saint-Gingolph having been abandoned in the late 1980s.
+The Swiss railway line from St Maurice and Martigny terminates at Saint-Gingolph (Switzerland).
+The French line from Evian to Saint-Gingolph has been abandoned in the late 1980s.
 There is now discussion of resuscitating the line by 2012; this has been mentioned in the Swiss and French press but the outlook, according to Swiss railway workers, is dubious.
 The old, unelectrified, French tracks remain in place.